2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Dr. Wendie Berg is comparing cancer detection and false positive rates in 3D mammography screening to contrast-enhanced mammography (CEM).
 CEM, also known as contrast-enhanced spectral mammography (CESM) or digital mammography (CEDM), is a relatively new technique that combines conventional mammography with a contrast dye containing iodine.
 Cancer cells attract more of the iodine-containing contrast agent compared to normal tissues, so it is easier to identify cancerous tissue in CEM than through standard 2D or 3D mammography.

-Other new screening techniques may be beneficial for women with dense breasts.
+Other new screening techniques may be beneficial for women with dense breast tissue.
 An abbreviated breast MRI has been shown to have better invasive breast cancer detection rates compared with tomosynthesis among women with dense breasts.
 Abbreviated breast MRIs use the same technology as MRI but take fewer images over a shorter period, which means screening time is shorter and less costly.
 Molecular Breast Imaging (MBI), also known as scintimammography or breast-specific gamma imaging, uses radioactive material injected into the blood that accumulates more often in cancer cells than in normal cells.
 A gamma ray camera is used to detect the gamma rays emitted by the radioactive tracer.
 This technique does not provide the same anatomical information as a standard mammogram or ultrasound, but it allows doctors to visualize specific cells as they function within breast tissue—for example, rapidly dividing cells that may indicate cancer.

 One size does not fit all

 There are many considerations when it comes to breast cancer screening and care.
 Having dense breasts is one of them.
 Ms. Couric’s experience is a good reminder that knowing if you have dense breasts is important when considering screening options.
-You can ask your doctor if you have dense breasts and, if so, discuss how you should be screened for breast cancer.
+You can ask your doctor if you have dense breast tissue and, if so, discuss how you should be screened for breast cancer.